Absolute continuity of degenerate elliptic measure: Auxiliary results

 Given $Q_0 \in \D$, we say that $\m_{\alpha}$ is a discrete \lq\lq Carleson measure\rq\rq \ on $\D_{Q_0}$ (with respect to $\mu$), and we write $\m \in \mathcal{C}(Q_0)$, if

 We also write

 to denote the \lq\lq global\rq\rq \ Carleson norm on $\D$.

-Since $\mu$ is doubling, modifying the proof of Lemmas 3.5 and 3.12 in \cite{HMT}, we obtain stopping time cubes as follows. \begin{lemma} Let $Q_0 \in \D$ and let $\w$ be a non-negative regular Borel measure on $Q_0$.
+Since $\mu$ is doubling, modifying the proof of \cite[Lemmas 3.5]{HMT}, we obtain stopping time cubes as follows. \begin{lemma} Let $Q_0 \in \D$ and let $\w$ be a non-negative regular Borel measure on $Q_0$.
 Assume that $\w \ll \mu$ on $Q_0$ and write $k=d\w/d\mu$.
 Assume also that there exist $K_0 \geq 1$, $\theta>0$ such that

 Then there exists a pairwise disjoint family $\F=\{Q_j\}_j \subset \D_{Q_0} \setminus\{Q_0\}$ such that

 \end{lemma}